seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------
 **Continued Setup Guide for Mod Support:**
 ------------------------------------------------------------------------------------------------------------

 Before you continue any of these next steps, you will need to run this script to patch your Crossover 21.
 If you do not do this, mods will not work!
-Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac Xivlauncher may require a FF14 Windows game license due to how it authentication.
+Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac Xivlauncher plugin support may require a FF14 Windows game license due to how it authentication.
 You can read more that progress here:
 https://github.com/goatcorp/FFXIVQuickLauncher/pull/572

 ------------------------------------------------------------------------------------------------------------
 **STEP 6 - ACT Parser:**
 ------------------------------------------------------------------------------------------------------------